Argentine beef

 Beef is a key component of traditional Argentine cuisine.
+Argentina has historically been a major beef producer and exporter.
+Argentina became a major exporter of beef, following innovations in transportation and refrigeration technologies in the 1880s.
+By the early 20th century, Argentina was the largest beef exporter in the world, accounting for more than half of global beef exports.
 In 2019, Argentina was the 4th largest producer of beef, with a production of 3 million tons (only behind the US, Brazil and China).

 History

-The asado (1888), by Ignacio Manzoni.
+The Asado (1888) by Ignacio Manzoni.
 Asado is considered a national dish, and is typical of Argentine families to gather on Sundays around one.

 Cattle were first brought to Argentina in 1536 by Spanish conquistadors.
 Due to the geography of the Pampas and a small national market, the cattle multiplied rapidly, with some contemporary observers describing the animals as a menace.

 In 1785, British whalers established a beef-salting industry in Buenos Aires.
 The salted beef was sold on the domestic market as tasajo and exported to Europe in limited quantities.
 In the 19th century, Buenos Aires would develop into a cattle-processing complex of stockyards, warehouses, and meat-salting facilities.
 The Anchorena family of Basque immigrants were influential in the 19th century cattle industry in Argentina.

 Railway building within Argentina and the invention of refrigerated trains and ships in the late 19th century made an export market and Argentina's beef export industry started to thrive.
 From 1864 to 1888, the number of cattle in Argentina increased from just over 10 million to nearly 23 million.
 Argentina exported 32, 300 tons of beef in 1876–1880, which increased to 34,400 in 1886–1890.
 The development of a strong beef export industry in Argentina took a long time to develop due to several factors, including the slow development of a refrigerated meat industry, competition from American beef producers, and low demand for animal foodstuffs in Europe.
+Argentina was a major exporter of live cattle and salted beef prior to the 1880s, but with innovations in production and transportation technologies that enabled the shipping of fresh meat globally, Argentine beef exports increased.
+The United Kingdom was the primary market for Argentine meat.